BarryCoding/fork-vue3-docs/src/study/intermediate/template-refs.md

 </template>
 ```

-If the child component is using Options API or not using `<script setup>`, the referenced instance will be identical to the child component's `this`, which means the parent component will have full access to every property and method of the child component.
-This makes it easy to create tightly coupled implementation details between the parent and the child, so component refs should be only used when absolutely needed - in most cases, you should try to implement parent / child interactions using the standard props and emit interfaces first.

 :::tip
-An exception here is that components using `<script setup>` are **private by default**: a parent component referencing a child component using `<script setup>` won't be able to access anything unless the child component chooses to expose a public interface using the `defineExpose` macro:
+components using `<script setup>` are **private by default**: a parent component referencing a child component using `<script setup>` won't be able to access anything unless the child component chooses to expose a public interface using the `defineExpose` macro:
 :::

 ```vue